These marinated mushrooms are the perfect make ahead canapé, delicious antipasto or tapas dish, and take only 15 minutes to prepare.

 Spicy Chilli Mushrooms: If you like some spice, then a finely sliced chilli instead of the chilli flakes would work really well.

-Different Herbs: Add a sprig of rosemary instead of the thyme.
+Different Herbs: Add a sprig of rosemary instead of the thyme, or instead of bay use on of these substitutes for bay leaves.

 - 200 g baby mushrooms